 Years later, after learning much more about the creative and technical sides of digital photography, I finally had time to think about what the work was ultimately for.
 Was I doing it only for myself and family?
 For others?
 I decided to take the image-making process a step further and learn about framing and presentation.
 This was partly an economic consideration because good mounting and framing is very expensive, but I also learned I could better control how my images would look when exhibited for others.

 So now the process has come full circle.
 It begins with a creative idea and ends with finished images ready for hanging.
-If I feel like an image would look good in my house, maybe it would look good in yours.
+If I feel like an image would look good in my house, maybe it would look good in others.